EventStore/documentation/docs/server/5.0.8/http-api/optional-http-headers/expected-version.md

 In the following cURL command `ExpectedVersion` is not set, and it appends or create/append to the stream.

-:::: tabs
+:::: code-group
-::: tab Request
+::: code Request
 <<< @/docs/server/5.0.8/http-api/sample-code/write-event.sh#curl
 :::
-::: tab Response
+::: code Response
 <<< @/docs/server/5.0.8/http-api/sample-code/write-event.sh#response
 :::
 ::::

 The stream `newstream` has one event.
 If you append with an expected version of `3`, you receive an error.

-:::: tabs
+:::: code-group
-::: tab Request
+::: code Request
 <<< @/docs/server/5.0.8/http-api/sample-code/write-event-wrong-version.sh#curl
 :::
-::: tab Response
+::: code Response
 <<< @/docs/server/5.0.8/http-api/sample-code/write-event-wrong-version.sh#response
 :::
 ::::

 You can see from the `ES-CurrentVersion` header above that the stream is at version 0.
 Appending with an expected version of 0 works.
 The expected version is always the version of the last event known in the stream.

-:::: tabs
+:::: code-group
-::: tab Request
+::: code Request
 <<< @/docs/server/5.0.8/http-api/sample-code/write-event-version.sh#curl
 :::
-::: tab Response
+::: code Response
 <<< @/docs/server/5.0.8/http-api/sample-code/write-event-version.sh#response
 :::
 ::::